evilhero/myazo/README.md

 # Myazo
+_<p align="center">(This is a fork of Myazo - the intention of this is to send directly to a linx-server instead of using the included upload.php file)</p>_

 ![Demo](https://raw.githubusercontent.com/migueldemoura/myazo/master/demo.gif)

-`(This is a fork of Myazo - the intention of this is to send directly to a linx-server instead of using the included upload.php file)`

 Myazo is a self-hosted [Gyazo] alternative.
 It allows you to take a screenshot of part of your screen and automatically upload it to your own server.